wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/1-introduction.md

 It is possible to configure who is a reviewer and/or an owner in your team.

-The documents and extracted data that are in the "validated" state are ready to be exported to external systems like accounting, HR, or CRM.
+The documents and extracted data that are in the **Validated** state are ready to be exported to external systems like accounting, HR, or CRM.

 ## How to use document automation